justusip/iot-smart-clock-workshop/step_10/readme.md

    "Banana");`

 3. Upload the code.

+![](result.jpg)

-4. After the program is flashed, the ESP32 will restart, then try to connect to the WiFi using the predefined credentials.
+- After the program is flashed, the ESP32 will restart, then try to connect to the WiFi using the predefined credentials.
 After connecting it successfully, the current time will be shown on the screen.
-Even if the WiFi is disconnected during the operation later, the time can still be updated.
+- Even if the WiFi is disconnected after initialisation, the time will still be updated offline.

-![](result.jpg)
+- It fetches the current time using the NTP (Network Time Protocol) from the official NTP Project server (pool.ntp.org).
+- Time offset can be freely adjusted

 ### Mini Challenges